LTD-Beget/syncookied/README.md

 On server you want to protect
 ------------------------------
 1. Install [tcpsecrets](https://github.com/LTD-Beget/tcpsecrets) linux kernel mode to expose tcp syncookie key and timestamp
-2. Start syncookied in `server` mode: `syncookied server <ip:port>`.
-Running this commands automatically sets `net.ipv4.tcp_syncookies` to 2 (always) and starts a UDP server on specified ip/port.
+2. Start syncookied in `server` mode: `syncookied server <proto://ip:port>`.
+Running this commands automatically starts a TCP or UDP server on specified ip/port and sets `net.ipv4.tcp_syncookies` to 2 on first request.

 On server you want to use for packet processing
 -----------------------------------------------